thomasjungblut/thomasjungblut-common/README.md

 Build
 -----

-You will need Java JDK 11 first.
+You will need at least Java JDK 11, but it should also build fine with Java 17.
 Then you can simply build with:

 > mvn clean package install